sagemath/trac_to_gh/Issue 6176.md

 # Issue 6176: ReSTify modules in sage/numerical and put them in reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6176

 Original creator: mvngu